george-mammen/Learn-To-Code-21/README.md

                                             1 2 3 4
                                             1 2 3 4 5  with number of rows taken from user input.

               ➼ Write a C program to print inverted pyramid of *.

+Day 19 :

+              ➼ Write a C program to swap the values of two variables using functions.

+              ➼ Write a C program using functions to input two numbers.If sum of the numbers is even, find the reverse of the sum .
+                 If sum is odd check whether the sum is prime or not.